scrapy/scrapy/docs/topics/extensions.rst

 .. class:: CoreStats

-Enable the collection of core statistics, provided the stats collection are enabled (see :ref:`topics-stats`).
+Enable the collection of core statistics, provided the stats collection is enabled (see :ref:`topics-stats`).

 .. _topics-extensions-ref-webconsole: